richafnu/Viva/Viva/engage/campaigns.md

 Drive engagement across your organization through campaigns.
 Campaigns are an effective and interactive tool for building company culture, community, and belonging.

 Viva Engage offers two types of campaigns: *Official* campaigns, which are available to the entire organization, and *community* campaigns, which are exclusive to the community’s membership.
-Learn more how community admins can [create, manage, and delete community campaigns here](https://support.microsoft.com/en-us/topic/community-campaigns-in-viva-engage-002003fe-8d8d-42c2-9b7c-6aa2e1d9fef8).
+See how community admins can [create, manage, and delete community campaigns](https://support.microsoft.com/en-us/topic/community-campaigns-in-viva-engage-002003fe-8d8d-42c2-9b7c-6aa2e1d9fef8).

-Licensed Engage admin or corporate communicators can create, manage, and delete official campaigns.
-Unlicensed admins can only access the campaign management dashboard to delete campaigns.
+Licensed Engage admins and corporate communicators can create, manage, and delete official campaigns.
+Unlicensed admins can access the campaign management dashboard to delete campaigns.

 >[!NOTE]
 >Campaigns are available in Viva Engage Premium.
 Learn more about licensing [here](manage-engage-licenses-microsoft-365.md).

 ## Open the campaign dashboard

 Use the campaign dashboard to create, edit, and end campaigns.
-In the dashboard, you can also find analytics that show a campaign's overall performance and engagement.
+The dashboard also offers analytics to show a campaign's overall performance and engagement.

 1. Go to the [Viva Engage admin center](/viva/engage/eac-overview).